BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

           products you purchased.
 Shipping is simple, you will get order code what you will be able to track, and when that time come, you will get your product.
-      - question: How is this different from what we have today?
+      - question: I have more questions.
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation.
 At the office, working together is often a